KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. method:: _filter_extra(self, extra_filters)

-        Filters this queryset by the :class:`django.db.models.expressions.Q`
+        Filters this queryset by the :class:`~django.db.models.Q`
         object provided in *extra_filters* and returns a queryset from the superclass, so that the methods that call this method can directely access methods on the superclass to reduce boilerplate code.